bgriffen/oldwebsite/_posts/2016-04-04-analysis-of-hubble-einstein-sagan-fellowship-holders-with-ads.md

 ## Introduction

 For this study I use only the [ADS python](https://github.com/andycasey/ads) explorer and some other mainstream Python tools (primarily [Pandas](http://pandas.pydata.org/)).
 The only part of this analysis which took time was compiling the names and years for all fellowship holders.
 I eventually found the previous receipients on various NASA related webpages and got the remainder on this years [Rumour Mill page](http://www.astrobetter.com/wiki/Rumor+Mill).
 The primary data set is a list of the following quantities: fellowship type, name, gender, year received, host institution and current institution.
 In some cases there was no data (only for institutions).
-Feel free to [download the csv file](/assets/fellowships/data/fellowship_data.csv).
+Feel free to download the [csv file](/assets/fellowships/data/processed.csv) or the [dictionary file](/assets/fellowships/data/processed_dict).
 You can also get the full [Google Doc with the postprocessed analysis]((https://docs.google.com/spreadsheets/d/1ByyiRw91dAFzmwZql2kfKbFuv_glNgk1VP76J92mSnM/edit?usp=sharing)) but please read on first!

 This is an example of the type of data I started with: